tanmay0996/Dining_Reservation/README.md

 Stripe is used for secure payment transactions during the booking process.

+## OTP Verification System 🔑

+**User & Manager OTP Verification:**

+- OTP verification is implemented during **signup** to verify email authenticity.
+- **Forgot Password OTP Verification:** Users and managers must verify an OTP before resetting their passwords.
+- OTPs are sent via email and expire in **5 minutes** for security.

 ## Deployment 🚀

 The project is deployed and accessible at: [https://hotel-dining-reservation-system.onrender.com/](https://hotel-dining-reservation-system.onrender.com/)